ubco-W2022T1-cosc301/project-group10/final_report_group10.md

 ## Andrei Zipis' Research Questions
 ---

 The questions that I was interested in answering revolved around things that fans have heard said in the media or from team employees.
 Common phrases include: "American thanksgiving is a good barometer for the season", "the team will do better when they return home" and, "that game was a nailbiter".
+With the following questions, I attempt to answer whether any of these have truth to them.

 #### [Link to Notebook](https://github.com/ubco-W2022T1-cosc301/project-group10/blob/main/notebooks/analysis3.ipynb)